 Elliott and his wife divorced and they left Val-Kill, bringing a close the Val-Kill Farms Christmas Tree operations.
 Eleanor continued to live in the cottage and her son John in the smaller house on the property.
 She died in 1962, and John subdivided his mother’s home, making it a rental property.
 He eventually held an auction of the contents of the property in 1970 and sold the land as well as the homes to physicians who wanted to construct a nursing home.
 Eleanor’s house was slated to be razed in the process.
 It would eventually be saved at the last moment.

-Photo of Elliott Roosevelt and 3 Year Old in NYC.
+Photo of Elliott Roosevelt as a three-year-old in NYC.